 In a classic Simpson’s episode, the creators pay homage to The Shining by having Homer lose it when no TV or beer are available on their family vacation.
 After a year plus of living in captivity with little outlet for fun or joy, I can relate.
 Here is where science comes galloping in.

-It’s normal to lose our sh*t when drowning in toxic stress.
+It’s human to flail when drowning in toxic stress.

 If we’re experiencing a daily dose of allostatic overload, even run-of-the-mill stress like a small burn while cooking can become a stick of dynamite.
 Boom!
 We blow up.
 This response, in turn, impacts other systems creating a chain reaction of pain and disruptive behavior.

 While this news isn’t a cozy comfort, reading about allostatic stress normalized my experience and helped me rally compassion and much needed self-care.
 I long suspected my aching knees and back pain were related to stress, but I couldn’t prove it.
 Thanks to science, I don’t have to.

 Natural selection has yet to catch up to industrialization.
 We’re still wired for the wild.
 Until ANS 2.0 comes out, learning how to manage stress is a survival skill we must all learn.
 Challenges are a part of life and balancing our allostatic load can be thought of as the price we pay for modernity.
 Since neither are going away, the best plan is to adapt.